fullmakeralchemist/weather_prediction/README.md

 [Create an app](https://docs.streamlit.io/library/get-started/create-an-app) using Streamlit’s core features to fetch and cache data, draw charts, plot information on a map, and use interactive widgets, like a slider, to filter results.

+To setup your Raspberry Pi for the first time check [my tutorial](https://medium.com/@lalodatos/setting-up-your-raspberry-pi-4-wireless-cd3e70a53e3b).

 Let’s prepare the virtual environment for the Streamlit app.
 First let’s create a virtual environment and once created then activate it (Raspberry Pi OS).

 ```